pbinkley/microcopying_1940/index.markdown

 a great deal of interest to the different points of view that have been expressed.
 I would like to make three comments.
-I think it is entirely possible that the direction of events in Europe may mean that some original records may be sent over <span style="page" id="page176">[p.176]</span> here and if they come, it may be possible for us to copy them.
+I think it is entirely possible that the direction of events in Europe may mean that some original records may be sent over <span class="page" id="page176">[p.176]</span> here and if they come, it may be possible for us to copy them.
 There will be many that will not come.
 I think that an attempt should be made to get what we can in Europe.</p>